Article thumbnail

 Mac OS X

-1. Install XCode Developer Tools for your version of OS X from the Apple Developer web site.
-Skip this if you already have it installed.
+1. Download and install the XCode Developer Tools for your version of OS X from the Apple Developer website.
+If already installed, proceed to the next step.

-2. Visit the MacPorts web site and download the .pkg installer.
-Run the installer and follow the instructions and install it to your computer.
+2. Navigate to the MacPorts website, download the .pkg installer, and follow the on-screen instructions to install it on your computer.

-4. Update macports if needed, by running the command sudo port -v selfupdate
+4. Update MacPorts if necessary by executing the command sudo port -v selfupdate.

-5. Install the gphoto2 package by running the command sudo port install gphoto2
+5. Install the gphoto2 package by executing the command sudo port install gphoto2.

-7. Connect your camera to the USB port, using a USB cable
+7. Connect your camera to the computer via a USB cable.

-9. To check the number of actuations, on the attached camera, type gphoto2 --get-config /main/status/shuttercounter
+9. To retrieve the number of actuations for the connected camera, type gphoto2 --get-config /main/status/shuttercounter.

-10. If your camera is compatible, the shutter actuation count will be displayed.
+10. If your camera model is compatible, the shutter actuation count will be displayed.

 Linux

-Install gPhoto2 using package manager of our distribution.
+gPhoto2 can be installed using the package manager of your Linux distribution.

-For Centos, RHEL and other distributions which use the yum package manager:
+For CentOS, RHEL, and other distributions that utilize the yum package manager, use the command:

 yum install gphoto2

-For Debian, Ubuntu and other distributions which use the apt package manager:
+For Debian, Ubuntu, and other distributions that utilize the apt package manager, use the command:

 apt-get install gphoto2

-Some Linux distributions may not have gphoto2 as precompiled package in which case you’ll need to download and compile it from source.
+If your Linux distribution does not offer gphoto2 as a precompiled package, you will need to download and compile it from the source.

 Windows